braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/creating_a_segment.md

 ![Create a Segment][2]{: style="max-width:70%;"}

-## Step 3: choose your app or platform
+## Step 3: Choose your app or platform

 Choose which apps or platforms you'd like to target by either selecting **Include users from all apps** (default), or by clearing the checkbox.
 If you clear this option, you can then select which apps or platforms you want to include in your segment.
 For example, if you'd like to send an in-app message to only iOS devices, select your iOS app.
 This will ensure that users who might use both an iOS and an Android device will only receive the message on their iOS device.